rh-mobb/ansible-rosa/README.md

     rosa login
     ```

-## Local with ansible in a virtualenv
+## Deploy a Cluster with ansible in a virtualenv

 ### Prepare Ansible